Peace through Education

-The General Assembly (25 & 26 July) will be a time to reconnect with each other, elect 2019-2022 Board and Committee Members; report on the previous triennium; adopt resolutions that clarify our policy positions; and make organizational decisions that strengthen GWI.
+The General Assembly (25 & 26 July) will be a time to reconnect with each other, elect 2019-2022 Board and Committee Members; report on the previous triennium; adopt resolutions that clarify our policy positions; and make organisational decisions that strengthen GWI.

 Our Centenary Celebration (evening of 25 July) promises to inspire as our Honorary Co-Chairs and Committee inaugurate this milestone event.
 Entertainment and ceremony will accompany our re-dedication to friendship, mutual respect and women’s and girls’ right to education.

-The "Peace through Education" Conference (27 July) features speakers who share their experiences and expertise in research, policy development and help us develop strategies to prioritize education, women and peace.
+The "Peace through Education" Conference (27 July) features speakers who share their experiences and expertise in research, policy development and help us develop strategies to prioritise education, women and peace.
 Members will also provide workshops and seminars.

-Our “GWI Day” (28 July) will help us assess women’s and girls’ rights in a changing global landscape, utilize information, strategies and inspiration from the previous three days to build a stronger, focused organization.
+Our “GWI Day” (28 July) will help us assess women’s and girls’ rights in a changing global landscape, utilize information, strategies and inspiration from the previous three days to build a stronger, focused organisation.